mmahabadi/youtube-bookmarker-chrome-extension/README.md

 # YouTube Video Bookmarker Chrome Extension

-The YouTube Video Bookmarker is a Chrome extension that allows you to bookmark and save specific YouTube videos for easy access later.
+The YouTube Video Bookmarker is a Chrome extension that allows you to bookmark and save specific parts of YouTube videos for easy access later.

 ## Features